awsdocs/aws-codebuild-user-guide/doc_source/sample-ecr.md

    1. Download the `GoOutputArtifact.zip` file to your local computer or instance, and then extract the contents of the file\.
 In the extracted contents, get the `hello` file\.

 1. If one of the following is true, you must add permissions to your image repository in Amazon ECR so that AWS CodeBuild can pull its Docker image into the build environment\.
-   +  Your project uses AWS CodeBuild credentials to pull Amazon ECR images\.
+   +  Your project uses CodeBuild credentials to pull Amazon ECR images\.
 This is denoted by a value of `CODEBUILD` in the `imagePullCredentialsType` attribute of your ProjectEnvironment\.
    +  Your project uses a cross\-account Amazon ECR image\.
 In this case, your project must use its service role to pull Amazon ECR images\.
 To enable this behavior, set the `imagePullCredentialsType` attribute of your ProjectEnvironment to `SERVICE_ROLE`\.

    1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.